 - Be sure to soak and de-gas the beans with this method first so you’re not dealing with the aftermath later in the day.

-- Also, making a big batch of beans in the slow cooker at the start of the week makes it super easy to scoop out ¼ cup and add them to your morning smoothie.
+- Also, making a big batch of beans in the slow cooker at the start of the week makes it super easy to scoop out ¼ cup and add them to your morning protein smoothie.

-If you would rather use almond milk, despite its lower protein content, definitely consider homemade almond milk from scratch.
 It’s super easy and you can avoid the additives and added sugars that most commercial non-dairy milks have.
+Plus, making your own non-dairy milk is a great way to cut back on your grocery budget.

-Plus making your own non-dairy milks is a great way to cut back on your grocery budget.
 Making things from scratch when it’s worth it is one of the principles I teach in Grocery Budget Bootcamp.
-Enrollment is currently closed, but you can join my FREE 5-day Crush Inflation Challenge and start saving money on groceries tomorrow!
+Enrollment is currently closed, but for even more tips on lowering your grocery bill, check out the FREE Fight Inflation Workshop.
+These three video sessions focus on saving money on groceries NOW – despite the rising cost of food.
+Find out more here.

 Of course!
 Having a protein smoothie, made of real food ingredients, is a perfect way to start the day!